 December 15, 2016 | By Lindsey Altmeyer

 Positive changes are in store for companies wishing to raise capital from local investors.
-As mentioned in my post titled, “Out With the Old (Rule 505), In With the New (Rule 504),” the SEC has adopted final rules to revise the exemption for intrastate offerings (offerings conducted entirely within one state) by amending Rule 147 and adopting new Rule 147A.
+As mentioned in the blog below, the SEC has adopted final rules to revise the exemption for intrastate offerings (offerings conducted entirely within one state) by amending Rule 147 and adopting new Rule 147A.

 Both Rule 147 and Rule 147A will be effective on April 20, 2017.

 As a bit of background, Section 3(a)(11) of the Securities Act provides an exemption from registration for securities that are offered and sold only to persons located in the single state where the issuer resides, or is incorporated, and does business.
 Because where a purchaser is “located” and where an issuer “does business” can get a little murky, the SEC adopted Rule 147 as a safe harbor, meaning if the requirements of the rule are satisfied, the company qualifies for the exemption.

 (1) The issuer is incorporated, organized, or has its principal office, or, for an individual, resident in the state of the offering;

 (2) The issuer “does business” in the state of the offering by

 - deriving 80% of its gross revenues from the state,